emobes22/Zillow-Housing-Market-Analysis/README.md

 Again, Minnesota home prices mirrors the US with a decline from 2009-2011 and increases from 2012 onward.
 In all 4 graphs, there are not any visible relationships between home prices in month.
 This means determining an "optimal month" to purchase a home is not feasible.
-Home pricse are likeley more related to external factors as opposed to the time of  year.
+Home prices are likely more related to external factors as opposed to the time of  year.

 ## Authors